Anders Konradsen

 Anders Ågnes Konradsen (born 18 July 1990) is a Norwegian former professional footballer.
 He has previously played for the Norwegian clubs Bodø/Glimt, Strømsgodset and Rosenborg, and the French club Rennes.
-He was a part of the Norwegian team that played in the 2013 UEFA European Under-21 Football Championship, and has also been capped for Norway at senior level.
+He was a part of the Norwegian team that played in the 2013 UEFA European Under-21 Championship, and has also been capped for Norway at senior level.

 Early years

 Konradsen was born in Bodø, where he also grew up.
 He is an older brother of fellow footballer Morten Konradsen.

 He was promoted to Bodø/Glimt's first-team squad along with Stefan Johansen ahead of the 2007 season, and Konradsen made his first-team debut against Lofoten in the second round of the 2007 Norwegian Football Cup.
 He first represented Norway at under-16 level, and after his performances for the under-18 team he was wanted by the Italian side Sampdoria.

 Club career

 Konradsen made his break-through in Bodø/Glimt's first team in the 2009 season, and played 26 matches as a winger for the team that was relegated from Tippeligaen.
 In the following season, he was Bodø/Glimt's top goalscorer in the First Division with nine goals.

 After the 2010 season, Konradsen was wanted by Tromsø and Aalesund in addition to Ole Gunnar Solskjær's Molde, but joined Strømsgodset ahead of the 2011 season in a deal where Jim Johansen transferred the other way.

 Konradsen was sold to the French club Rennes for 15 million NOK in January 2013, and became the most expensive player Strømsgodset had ever sold.
 He made his debut for Rennes in the Ligue 1 in the 2–0 victory against Toulouse on 10 February 2013.

-On 16 August 2015 Rosenborg signed Konradsen on a three and a half-year contract for an undisclosed sum.
+On 16 August 2015 Rosenborg signed Konradsen on a three-and-a-half-year contract for an undisclosed sum.